MedKhem/grobid-dictionaries/README.md

 [![Docker build](https://dockerbuildbadges.quelltext.eu/status.svg?organization=medkhem&repository=grobid-dictionaries)](https://hub.docker.com/r/medkhem/grobid-dictionaries/builds/)
 ## Purpose

-GROBID-Dictionaries is a GROBID sub-module, implementing a java machine learning library, for structuring digitized lexical resources and entry-based documents with lexicographic or bibliographic content.
+GROBID-Dictionaries is a GROBID sub-module, implementing a java machine learning library, for structuring digitized lexical resources and entry-based documents with encyclopedic or bibliographic content.
 It allows the parsing, extraction and structuring of text information in such resources.

 ## Approach